Monday, 5 March 2018

 But it's also important for parents to think through how to track their children's spending — while still giving their kids room to develop financial maturity.
 If you develop a plan, setting boundaries and expectations, you can help your child make a smooth transition and develop strong financial habits that will last a lifetime.

-Here are five steps to helping your college student with finances in a way that allows some supervision as well as independence for the student.
+Here are four steps to helping your college student with finances in a way that allows some supervision as well as independence for the student.

 Sit down with your college student and help create a budget for him or her.
 Take into account living expenses, as well as school supplies and potential discretionary spending.
 By including the campus meal plan and college textbooks in your student's budget, he or she will better understand the cost of the education and may feel more invested in it.
 Sites like LearnVest, Good Budget and Mint can help in preparing a budget and helping your student stick to it.

 Develop a specific strategy for how much money you will provide and how often.
 Will you be providing a big check for the semester, or will it be once a month?
 How much will you give?
 It won't be fun for either of you if your student overdraws from the account or constantly calls to ask for money.
 Make it a goal to set a specific amount to be deposited into your child's account on a weekly, bi-weekly or monthly basis.
 You can budget for it it, and your child can learn to live within that budget.
 Setting a monthly or once every two week payment will allow the student to get used to how they'll likely get paid after college.